 South Indian movies are not just different due to their language and the fact that they come from the southern part of our country.

-It is the fact that Tollywood has managed to create its own niche and carve outs its own space even after getting tough competition from Bollywood.
+From its inception Tollywood (interestingly even Bengali film industry is called the same) has managed to create its own niche and carve out its own space even after getting tough competition from Bollywood.

-South Indian cinema is now slowly being recognized for its films what with Baahubali literally taking over the entire world and finally making its mark as a legitimate film industry.
+South Indian cinema is now slowly being recognized for its films what with Baahubali literally taking over the entire world and Tollywood is finally making its mark as a legitimate film industry.

 But there are definitely certain quirks that I have noticed about South Indian movies after having watched my fair share of them.
-These quirks at the same time both make me love these movies and cringe at them too.
+These quirks both make me love these movies and cringe at them too.

 With some great composers like A.R.
-Rahman, Ilayaraja, M. M. Keeravani and more are definitely some amazing music composers with a great grip on their field.
+Rahman, Ilayaraja, M. M. Keeravani and more, who have a great grip on their field, you are sure to get some of the best music you could find.

 2. Naval And Boobs Obsession: